 The Soviet Dynasty

-The Soviets established an almost total control over European basketball in the 1950’s. they won 4 out of 5 European Championships and finished third in 1955.
+The Soviets established an almost total control over European basketball in the 1950’s. they won four out of five European Championships and finished third in 1955.
 Their overall tally in the decade was played 49, won 47, lost 2.
-Both losses came in the 1955 championship.
+Both losses came in the 1955 Championship.

-Stipas Butautas was the Soviet’s top scorer in the 1951 championship, but it was in the height department where they really outmatched their opponents.
-In 1955, the 218 cm center Janis Krumins made his debut in an era when most centers just about reached the 2 metre mark.
+Stipas Butautas was the Soviet’s top scorer in the 1951 Championship, but it was in the height department where they really outmatched their opponents.
+In 1955, the 2.18m center Janis Krumins made his debut in an era when most centers just about reached the 2.00m mark.

 |218 cm Soviet center Janis Krumins dwarfed most of his opponents|

-Krumins cannot be compared to the athletic 7-footers running the floor today, but his size was certainly intimidating.
-By 1959, the Soviets had Krumins, the 208cm Petrov, 204 cm Zubkov and the 201 cm Volnov and Korneev and the result was complete dominance.
+Krumins cannot be compared to the athletic men of similar size running the floor today, but his size was certainly intimidating.
+By 1959, the Soviets had Krumins, the 2.08m Alexandre Petrov, 2.04m Viktro Zubkov, the 2.01m Gannadi Volnov and Yury Korneev, meaning the result was complete dominance.